Hibby/packetradio-guide/docs/linux.md

 Paths always start with a `/`, and if it's a folder it will end with a `/` to indicate there is more depth below.

 Devices, as they present, are often named by the class of device and a number starting at 0 to indicate which number it is.
-You'll commonly see references to `eth0`, showing the first ethernet device or `wlan0` showing the first wireless internet adaptor.
+You'll commonly see references to `eth0`, showing the first Ethernet device or `wlan0` showing the first wireless internet adaptor.
 A second would be `wlan1` etc.

 If I look at my root filesystem, I see the following folders: